Healthy hermit crab colors should be bright and vibrant.

 It may surprise you to know that white mold is a common occurrence in hermit crab tanks.
 It can also affect their shells, making them appear partially white and pale.

 Fortunately, mold is a standard tank feature and doesn’t cause significant health issues.
 That said, you should manually clean it whenever you see any.

 Mold most often comes from an old substrate, but it’s also caused by a lack of airflow in the tank.

 Getting the right combination of airflow and humidity is tricky, as you must seal the tank tightly to produce enough humidity for hermit crabs.
 Also, food tends to get moldy if left in the tank for too long.

 Once mold appears, you’ll always have mold spores, so keep an eye on the tank and your hermit crab’s shells to ensure it doesn’t overgrow and become too much of a problem.
 Once you have mold, it’s likely to return frequently.

-In most cases, your hermit crab turning white isn’t anything to worry about.
-Depending on your hermit crab’s behavior, it’s most likely molting.
-However, always keep an eye on your pet for any sudden changes and make sure the environment’s always clean and sanitary.
+In most cases, a hermit crab turning white isn’t anything to worry about.
+Depending on a hermit crab’s behavior, it’s most likely molting.
+However, always check for sudden changes and ensure the environment’s clean and sanitary.